pc2/sus-compiler/README.md

 ```
 timeline (a, true -> /) | (a, false -> /) .. (a, false -> r)* .. (a, true -> r)
 module blur : int a, bool done -> int result {
-	state bool working = false; // Initial value, not a real assignment
+	state bool working = false // Initial value, not a real assignment
-	state int prev;
+	state int prev

 	if working {
-		reg result = prev + a; // Add a pipeline stage for shits and giggles
+		reg result = prev + a // Add a pipeline stage for shits and giggles
 	}
-	prev = a;
+	prev = a
-	working = !done;
+	working = !done
 }
 ```